Monday, 30 May 2022

 organic grocery, but off-season your best bet is the

 organic varieties.
 They can be distinguished by their packaging with a fir green "bio" label.
 Unfortunately none of the tempting gingerbreads by the piece are organic.

 Both shops are directly located on Hauptmarkt and keep open on Sundays during Christkindlesmarkt advent market.

 Nuremberg proudly presents itself as a Fairtrade Town, and unlike in other cities fair trade shops can be found in the middle of the urban city centre.
 They are run by volunteers from church parishes, and traditionally offer a selection of sweets, herbs, spices, tea and coffee, dry goods, jewellery, fashion items, body care, stationary, home textiles, candles and other colourful gifts.
 Eatable items are predominantly organic, gifts and household items often made from recycled materials.
 Fresh food is not available, though both of the following shops sell bananas.

-Easier to find is
+Probably easier to find is

 Fenster zur Welt ("Window to the World") near Hallplatz.
-It's also the spacier one of the two, and consequently offers a bigger selection.
+It's also the bigger one of the two, and consequently offers a bigger selection.
 They do not hide the fact that they are a parish enterprise but there's definitely no proselytisation ongoing.

-More sweets, wines and gifts
+More sweets, wines, coffee and gifts

-Cosy confectioner's shop Chocolat close to Weißer Turm is a paradise for chocolat lovers.
+The cosy confectioner's shop Chocolat close to Weißer Turm is a paradise for chocolat lovers.
 They offer a huge range of high quality chocolates of international provenience, often fairly traded, and to a noteworthy part organic.
 Check for labelling or ask the friendly ladies behind the bar.
 You can also treat yourself with a hot chocolate, though it's not organic.